 South Carolina Department of Insurance Contact Information

 Columbia, SC 29201

 Phone: (803) 737-6160

 How much does it cost to get a property and casualty insurance license in South Carolina?

-The total cost of getting a property and casualty (P&C) insurance license in South Carolina is at least $315.10, but can reach nearly $500 based on the type of pre-license education course you choose.
+The total cost of getting a property and casualty (P&C) insurance license in South Carolina is at least $314.10, but can reach nearly $500 based on the type of pre-license education course you choose.
+The costs include:

 How long does it take to process a property and casualty insurance license application in South Carolina?

-This process typically takes one to five business days.
+It will take up to one to five business days for you to become an insurance agent.
 You’ll receive an email once the SCDOI reviews your application.